Prepare your trip to Croc Valley

 What to pack

 While there are some shops in the local village of Mfuwe, they have limited stock so it is best to bring everything you need with you.
-Our Croc Valley Packing List is by no means an exhaustive list, but it is designed to point you in the right direction.
+Special orders (wines, beverages, specific foods, etc.) should be made well in advance.
+There will be no refunds on items that are special ordered.

 How to get to Mfuwe